Mustafa-Hassan2001/Mustafa-Hassan2001/README.md

 <h1 align="center">Projects 💻</h1>
-I believe in implementing the knowledge which you have.
+<p align="center">I believe in implementing the knowledge which you have.
 Projects play a major role in showcasing your skills.
 They help in predicting skills of a person.
-So let's have a look at my project section.
+So let's have a look at my project section.</p>
 <br><br>
 <!-- <h1 align="center">Projects</h1> -->
 <table bordercolor="#66b2b2">